Chromatic button accordion

-A chromatic button accordion is a type of button accordion where the melody-side keyboard consists of rows of buttons arranged chromatically.
+A chromatic button accordion (CBA) is a type of button accordion where the melody-side keyboard consists of rows of buttons arranged chromatically.
 The bass-side keyboard is usually the Stradella system or one of the various free-bass systems.
 Included among chromatic button accordions are the Russian bayan and Schrammel accordion.
 There can be 3 to 5 rows of vertical treble buttons.
 In a 5 row chromatic, two additional rows repeat the first 2 rows to facilitate options in fingering.